tfjmp/xanthus/README.md

 #### Behind the Scenes

 This pipeline seems to be very user-friendly.
-So, one might ask, why do we bother to design and implement `Pegasus`?
+So, one might ask, why do we bother to design and implement `Xanthus`?
 The truth is, we have done a lot of heavy-lifting for you behind the scenes.
 Let's take a closer look.

 The `Makefile` you run starts the `vagrant` process, which would boot up two virtual machines, one `server` and one